EymanEP/odin_Landing-Page/README.md

 # odin_Landing-Page
-Project from the website theodinproject.com
+CSS flex project from the website theodinproject.com